Video Production Proposal: 9 Must-Haves

 Line-item pricing allows the client to see the breakdown and make informed decisions about scope adjustments.
 If a client wants to reduce budget, they can identify specific line items to remove or reduce.
 This produces a much more productive negotiation than simply asking for a lower total.

 Options-based pricing presents two or three scope configurations at different price points.
 This is often the most effective structure because it shifts the client's mental frame from "should I do this?" to "which version of this should I do?"
-Research in behavioral economics consistently shows that presenting options increases the likelihood of a positive decision.
+The mental shift is the point: a buyer choosing between versions has already accepted that they are buying.

-For clients receiving proposals, it's worth knowing that the most professional production companies use line-item or options-based pricing.
+For clients receiving proposals, the most professional production companies use line-item or options-based pricing.
 A single number without justification deserves follow-up questions before any decision is made.

 Proposal Templates vs. Custom Proposals